 CCIH provides health insurance for its employees.
 CCIH contributes monthly for insurance premiums for its employees.
-Total payments for CCIH's health insurance premiums amounted to approximately \$27,700 for the year ended December 31, 2019.
+Total payments for CCIH's health insurance premiums amounted to approximately \$25,400 and \$27,700 for the years ended December 31, 2020 and 2019, respectively.